michelfernandez/cove/site/content/english/identification.md

 {{< picture aes-biz-teaser 90 "A house as an organization and an arrow." >}}

 {{% markdown %}}
+**AES for Business**
-**AES for Business - Organisation-wide implementation with a few clicks**
+Organisation-wide implementation within just a few days.
 {{% /markdown %}}
 {{< /cta >}}